codebar/tutorials/sql/lesson1/tutorial.md

 SQL stands for Structured Query Language.
 As explained above, it is a programming language for interacting with databases.
 SQL commands can be classified under: data structure; data manipulation; and data querying.

+Unlike most programming language it's a declarative language not an imperative one: you describe what you want as a result and you let the computer decide how to do it.

 ## What are databases?

 Databases are collections of structured data (tables of information) that are typically [related](https://en.wikipedia.org/wiki/Relational_database).
 In a nutshell, a database can be considered a relational one, when it is composed of one or more tables.